nazya/KATE/README.md

      * [Text Classification](#text-classification)
 <!--te-->

 ## Requirements
 ```setup
 conda env create -f environment.yml
 ```

+## Logistic Regression
+### Scale Invariance

+In Figure 1 of our paper, we compare the performance of KATE on scaled and un-scaled data and empirically show the scale-invariance property.
+Please run the code in _____ to reproduce the plots of Figure 1.

 ## Notebooks
 To reproduce the results of the paper, run the train notebook, then run corresponding plot notebook.